Yamashita Family Archives

 Kishiro in middle.
 Kishiro with his fellow graduates of the Mitchell Tailoring school in New York, 1908.

 What was the social climate of his life like in Oakland and how did he come to organize his own shop?
-Historical accounts of Asian immigrants to the U.S. during this period describe the influx of Asian workers in the railroad, cannery, sugar plantation and farming industries and the concomittant rise of anti-Asian sentiment on the West Coast of the United States (See Densho Project).
-Kishiro's profession sets him apart from the typical occuations of hundreds of thousands of migrant laborers.
-His work, tailoring primarily for the Japanese community, demonstrates that the Japanese in California had their own communities.
-Every farmer needed a suit for a wedding or a funeral.
+Historical accounts of Asian immigrants to the U.S. during this period describe the influx of Asian workers in the railroad, cannery, sugar plantation and farming industries and the accompanying rise of anti-Asian sentiment on the West Coast of the United States (Densho Project).
+Kishiro primarily served the Japanese community since every Japanese immigrant laborer needed a suit for a formal occasion.

 Kishiro Album Page 1a